debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/index.md

 # Wireless logger user guide

-ThingPark Wireless Logger is the back-end graphical interface that allows you to monitor and track packets and reports of LoRaWAN® `:specificContent[and cellular]{flavor=tpw}` devices.
+ThingPark Wireless Logger is the back-end graphical interface that allows you to monitor and track packets and reports of LoRaWAN® devices.
 You can view up to 10 000 packets going through your IoT network.
 You can also analyze in detail their metadata and use it for troubleshooting purpose.